Tabby's Star: Luminosity

 Observations of the luminosity of the star by the Kepler space telescope show small, frequent, non-periodic dips in brightness, along with two large recorded dips in brightness two years apart.
 The amplitude of the changes in the star's brightness, and the aperiodicity of the changes, mean that this star is of particular interest for astronomers.
 The star's changes in brightness are consistent with many small masses orbiting the star in "tight formation".

 The first major dip, on 5 March 2011, reduced the star's brightness by up to 15%, and the next 726 days later (on 28 February 2013) by up to 22%.
 (A third dimming, around 8%, occurred 48 days later.)
 In comparison, a planet the size of Jupiter would only obscure a star of this size by 1%, indicating that whatever is blocking light during the star's major dips is not a planet, but rather something covering up to half the width of the star.
 Due to the failure of two of Kepler's reaction wheels, the star's predicted 750-day dip around February 2015 was not recorded.
 The light dips do not exhibit an obvious pattern.

 In addition to the day-long dimmings, a study of a century's worth of photographic plates suggests that the star has gradually faded in 100 years (from c.
 1890 to c.
 1990) by about 20%, which would be unprecedented for any F-type main-sequence star.
 Teasing accurate magnitudes from long-term photographic archives is a complex procedure, however, requiring adjustment for equipment changes, and is strongly dependent on the choice of comparison stars.
 Another study, examining the same photographic plates, concluded that the possible century-long dimming was likely a data artifact, and not a real astrophysical event.
 Another study from plates between 1895 and 1995 found strong evidence that the star has not dimmed, but kept a constant flux within a few percent, except an 8% dip on 24 October 1978, resulting in a period of the putative occulter of 738 days.

 A third study, using light measurements by the Kepler observatory over a four-year period, determined that Tabby's Star dimmed at about 0.34% per year before dimming more rapidly by about 2.5% in 200 days.
 It then returned to its previous slow fade rate.
 The same technique was used to study 193 stars in its vicinity and 355 stars similar in size and composition to Tabby's Star.
 None of these stars exhibited such dimming.

 In 2018, a possible 1574 day periodicity in dimming of the star was reported.

 Stellar companion

-The red dwarf stellar companion at projected separation 880 AU from Tabby's Star was confirmed to be comoving in 2021.
-For comparison, this is around 180 times the orbit of Jupiter, around 30 times the orbit of Neptune, or around 5.5 times the distance to Voyager 1 as of 2023.
+A red dwarf stellar companion at projected separation 880 AU from Tabby's Star was confirmed to be comoving in 2021.
+For comparison, this is around 180 times the orbit of Jupiter, around 30 times the orbit of Neptune, or around 5.3 times the distance to Voyager 1 as of January 2025.